kasun-dil/QR-Generator/README.md

 ## How to Use

 1. Open the website.
-2. Enter the URL you want to convert to a QR code.
+2. Enter the URL and TEXT you want to convert to a QR code.
 3. The QR code will be generated instantly.
 4. Download or scan the QR code.